Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Aborts
 ~~~~~~

 An `abort <https://docs.microsoft.com/en-us/dotnet/api/system.threading.thread.abort?view=net-6.0>`__ is an exception that can't be suppressed unless you defuse it by calling ``ResetAbort`` with the correct token inside the catch handler.
 The abort is automatically re-raised at the end of any catch block that catches it without defusing it.
+A similar idea is an exception with a freshly defined type that can't be matched by anything but a corresponding handler.

+Examples include aborting a UI computation before it finishes due to a redraw, and returning a solution directly from inside a search tree's call stack.

 This got removed from .NET, so it's not clear that the rethrowing/defusing behavior is needed in practice.
-Joe Duffy gives the example of stopping a UI computation early, but you can implement that directly with callCC.

-However the idea of an "freshly-typed" exception that can't be matched by anything but a catch-all handler seems useful.
+The control flow pattern can be implemented directly with continuations.

 Process exit
 ~~~~~~~~~~~~